-The Junior League of Santa Barbara is now accepting applications for 2016 Community Assistance Fund.
+The Junior League of Santa Barbara is now accepting applications for 2017 Community Assistance Funds.
 JLSB is pleased to award $5,000 among local non-profits who apply for the Community Assistance Funds.
-The organizations who apply should have programs that fulfill the mission and vision statements of the Junior League and align with our focus area of: Improving the lives of at risk young women by educating and empowering them to reach their full potential, while working to prevent exploitation and injustice in our community.
-Deadline extended to April 20th 2016
+The organizations who apply should have programs that fulfill the mission and vision statements of the Junior League and align with our focus area of: Improving the lives of at-risk young women by educating and empowering them to reach their full potential while working to prevent exploitation and injustice in our community.

 Among ten applicants, four were chosen to receive JLSB’s Community Assistance Funds:

 - All for Animals-ARF!
 (Animals+Reading=FUN) was awarded $1000.

 - Santa Barbara Public Library Foundation’s 1000 Books before Kindergarten Program was awarded $3500

 - Community Action Commission’s Goleta Head Start Program was awarded $2508

 - Domestic Violence Solutions’ Homework Blaster Afterschool Program was awarded $2000